Dubuque teacher hired to lead Catholic school system in Peosta, Farley

-PEOSTA, Iowa -- A Dubuque teacher will take over as principal of Seton Catholic School next school year, officials have announced.
+PEOSTA, Iowa — A Dubuque teacher will take over as principal of Seton Catholic School next school year.

-Eric Meyer officially will join Seton on July 1, according to a release from the Catholic school system's leaders.
-He succeeds Mary Smock, who has served as principal for 13 years.
+Eric Meyer will join Seton on July 1, according to a release Tuesday from the Catholic school system’s leaders.
+He succeeds Mary Smock, who has served as principal for 13 years and who accepted a position with the Archdiocese of Dubuque as associate director of Catholic education.

 Children in preschool through fifth grade are served at Seton’s Peosta campus.
 Grades six through eight attend classes at Seton’s Farley campus.